-The step vocabulary used in the dances of late sixteenth-century Italy had become well- codified and very elaborate.
+The step vocabulary used in the dances of late sixteenth-century Italy became well- codified and very elaborate.
 For example, Caroso’s Nobilità di Dame (1600) provides a list of steps containing descriptions for 3 differnet riverenze, 4 continenzi, 3 passi puntati, 5 types of passi, 12 seguiti, 4 doppi or doubles, 2 trabucchetti, 4 fioretti, 3 salti, 6 caprioli plus 25 other steps, such as balzetti, corinti, groppi, trangi etc. Understandably, modern interpretations of Caroso’s descriptions remain controversial.
 And of course there remain Negri’s steps to consider as well.
-At this period, interest focused on complex and vigorous footwork, as the upper part of the body – for ladies and many men – was firmly encased in a corset or ‘stays’.
+At this period, interest focused on complex and vigorous footwork, as the upright torso – for ladies and many men – was firmly encased in a corset or ‘stays’.
 The music is more accessible to modern ears than that of earlier periods and presents fewer problems of interpretation.
 There is nevertheless considerable variation in the tempi adopted by dancers and teachers today.

-English dances are recorded for us in the so-called Inns of Court manuscripts of approximately 1570-1650.
+Some English dances are recorded for us in the Inns of Court manuscripts of approximately 1570-1650.
 Named for the various precincts where lawyers traditionally lodged, trained and worked, these manuscript records of dances display the fact that knowledge of dancing was considered an important skill, and was pursued by young men along with education in law.
 The Inns of Court held dances twice a year, on Hallowmas (31 October) and Candlemas (February 2).
 These events became increasingly rowdy and the last one recorded was in 1774.
 The various MSS contain no step descriptions and, up to 1600, no music.
 They hint at a social world in which Revels were held that included a number of measures and almaines, the Quadran Pavan, several perfunctorily described galliards and a miscellany of other dances.
 It seems that all participants were expected to know the dances.
 The galliard commonly followed the solemn pavan, which, although apparently simple, exemplifies the stateliness and elegance of the period.
 This pavan–galliard combination had a far-reaching effect on contemporary musical development.